Core310/SWE-CS-3203/README.md

 - Connect to a backend component using springboot (assume a method will take in the user query and output what's required)
 # Algo Luke & Emmy?
 - Base your work off the std_sch_class object (the one with a constructor with a ton of arguments), assume each object you're w- orking with will be that exact object
-- Use fuzzywuzzy for user queries fuzzy search

 ___
 # About